Why I Chose Whole Foods and GAVE UP Sugar

 In that moment, I realised something had to change.

-His encouragement was essentially about two things:
+His encouragement continually came back to two things:

 Discipline and humility.